As AI grows more sophisticated and widespread, the voices warning against the potential dangers of artificial intelligence grow louder.

 “If you’re flipping burgers at McDonald’s and more automation comes in, is one of these new jobs going to be a good match for you?”
 Ford said.
 “Or is it likely that the new job requires lots of education or training or maybe even intrinsic talents — really strong interpersonal skills or creativity — that you might not have?
 Because those are the things that, at least so far, computers are not very good at.”

-“Think about the complexity of contracts, and really diving in and understanding what it takes to create a perfect deal structure,” he said.
+“Think about the complexity of contracts, and really diving in and understanding what it takes to create a perfect deal structure,” he said in regards to the legal field.
 “It’s a lot of attorneys reading through a lot of information — hundreds or thousands of pages of data and documents.
 It’s really easy to miss things.
 So AI that has the ability to comb through and comprehensively deliver the best possible contract for the outcome you’re trying to achieve is probably going to replace a lot of corporate attorneys.”

 “Authoritarian regimes use or are going to use it,” Ford said.
 “The question is, How much does it invade Western countries, democracies, and what constraints do we put on it?”

-Various forms of AI bias are detrimental, too.
-Speaking recently to the New York Times, Princeton computer science professor Olga Russakovsky said it goes well beyond gender and race.
-In addition to data and algorithmic bias (the latter of which can “amplify” the former), AI is developed by humans and humans are inherently biased.
+Various forms of AI bias are detrimental too.
+Speaking to the New York Times, Princeton computer science professor Olga Russakovsky said AI bias goes well beyond gender and race.
+In addition to data and algorithmic bias (the latter of which can “amplify” the former), AI is developed by humans — and humans are inherently biased.